 Mr Bradley's paintings look strikingly similar to the work of renowned American artist Tim Rogersons.

-When contacted by the Belfast Telegraph, leave and the said: "The artist Tim Rogerson is someone I have admired now for quite some time.
+When contacted by the Belfast Telegraph, he had taken "inspiration" from the American artist.
+Tim Rogersons in someone I have admired now for quite some time.